Ensenada Cruise Port Guide

 • The main downtown shopping street in Ensenada is Avenida López Mateos, also known as La Calle Primera.
 Here, you’ll find a wide variety of shops selling everything from clothing and jewelry to tequila and souvenirs.
 NFL sarapes, mugs, fake dog dodo, bracelets, blankets, and flags.

-• Popular items: Some of the most popular items to purchase in Ensenada include locally made ceramics, leather goods, hand made items from all of mexico, and silver jewelry.
+• Popular items: Some of the most popular items to purchase in Ensenada include locally made ceramics, leather goods, handmade items from all of mexico, and silver jewelry.
 Don’t miss the opportunity to buy authentic Mexican vanilla and handcrafted textiles.

 4.2 Local Markets

 • La Bufadora: You must walk through the vendors to reach the bufadora.
 Vendors are will try to sell many things and food samples.
+My tips on Bufadora vendors and best blowhole splash.

 • Villa Mexicana: Just begin La Primera First Street